the-lodestone-project/Lodestone/README.md

 * `Host`: The IP address or hostname of the Minecraft server. 🖥
 * `Port`: The port number the Minecraft server is listening on.
 Default is 25565. ⚡
 * `Auth`: The authentication method your account requires (mojang/microsoft/cracked).
 Default is "microsoft". 🔐
-* `Version`: Minecraft version to use when connecting to a server (false is auto).
-Default is false. 🕹
+* `Version`: Minecraft version to use when connecting to a server.
+Default is auto. 🕹
 * `CheckTimeoutInterval`: How often in milliseconds the bot checks if it is still logged into the server.
 Default is 600000 (10 minutes). ⏱
 * `ViewerPort`: The local port to run the viewer server on so you can visually see what the bot is doing.
 Default is 8000. 👀
 * `Goto`: The x, y, z coordinates for the bot to navigate to.
 Default is "100 ~ 100" (x=100, y doesn't matter, z=100). 🗺